We believe that even companies working in cyberspace can do so in a sustainable manner.

 The EMAS and ISO 14001 Environmental Statement 2018-2020 (PDF) outlines EURid's environmental policy, objectives and activity programme for the next three years.

-In 2015, we assessed our CO2 emissions of 2014 and purchased verified CO2 credits to contribute to the Ecomapuà project which among other things has the goal to conserve the rich biodiversity of the Amazon.
+- 2015 - contributing to the Ecomapuà project which, among other goals, aims to conserve the rich biodiversity of the Amazon.

-In 2016, we assessed our CO2 emissions of 2015 and purchased verified CO2 credits to contribute to the Dak Rung Hydropower project in Vietnam.
-This renewable energy project was based around the construction of an 8MW hydro plant on the Dak Rung stream for the generation of renewable electricity for both the local population and Vietnam's electrical grid, reduce greenhouse gas emissions in the region and support the development of the local community.
+- 2016 - contributing to the Dak Rung Hydropower project in Vietnam.
+This renewable energy project was based around the construction of an 8MW hydro plant on the Dak Rung stream for the generation of renewable electricity for both the local population and Vietnam's electrical grid.